2026 Freight Cost Outlook

 - Quick Loading: Streamline loading processes to within one hour to improve carrier efficiency and negotiate better pricing.

-Cutting Freight Costs Example: The PierPASS program at the Ports of Long Beach and Los Angeles successfully shifted about 30–35% of daily cargo movements to off‑peak windows—enabling carriers to cut operational costs by up to 30% compared to peak-hour deliveries (researchgate)
+Cutting Freight Costs Example: The PierPASS OffPeak program at the Ports of Los Angeles and Long Beach shifted about 30–35% of daily cargo movements to off-peak windows, reducing congestion and improving freight flow. (researchgate)

 8. Adopt Sustainable Practices